 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-0%.
+The Sub-Fund does not commit to any minimum sustainable investments that are aligned with the EU Taxonomy.
 The sustainable investments in the Sub-Fund may or may not be aligned with the EU Taxonomy.